 Eating your meals at the same times every day helps you keep your energy level constant and reduces spikes and ebbs in your blood sugar level.
 Ideally, you should consume three to six small meals a day to avoid cravings, snacking, mood swings, and feeling “hangry.”
 While skipping a meal may seem like a good way to reduce your calorie intake, it usually ends up having the opposite effect.

-Commitment to education — earning your nutrition degree at Johnson and Wales University
+Commitment to education — earning your nutrition degree at Johnson & Wales University

 If you enjoy eating a balanced and healthy diet, why not share your enthusiasm for nutrition with others and help your community by earning a degree in nutrition?
 Nutrition is a growing field.
 According to the US Bureau of Labor Statistics (BLS), the number of jobs for nutrition and dietetics professionals in the United States is expected to grow 11% by 2030.
 This is faster than the average rate of job growth across all professions.

-Johnson and Wales offers a two-year Master of Science in Nutrition program that is available exclusively online to make it easier for students to fit the program into their busy home and work lives.
+Johnson & Wales University offers a two-year Master of Science in Nutrition program available exclusively online — making it easier for students to fit the program into their busy home and work lives.
 Our fully online program offers an interactive curriculm focused on career-related topics and courses relevant to dietetic professionals, like nutritional counseling and education, nutrition for athletic performance, advanced clinical nutrition, and grantsmanship and publication.
 Our master’s in Nutrition hones on practical application skills through evidence based practice.